research-software-directory/research-software-directory/docs/faq/how-do-i-empty-the-database.md

 exit
 ```

-You should now be back in the original terminal, i.e. where you ran ``source
+You should now be back in the original terminal.
-rsd-secrets.env``.
 From there, copy the database dump files from inside the
 container to outside the container:

 ```
 docker cp rsd-database:/dump/rsd/ database/db-init/
 ```

-Move the data to the appropriate place (``/database/db-init``) and delete the ``rsd`` directory:
+Move the data to the appropriate place (``./database/db-init``) and delete the ``rsd`` directory:

 ```
 cd database/db-init